samibadra/Producer-Consumer-Multithread-Synchronization/README.md

 This project is a simulation of a factory where candy is both produced and consumed from the conveyer belt.
 The simulation must meet the following specifications:
   - There are precisely 2 producers, and 2 consumers
   - **The producers:** crunchy frog bites and everlasting escargot suckers.
 These are the two types of candies produced in this factory (Each candy has its own producer thread)
   - **The consumers:** Lucy and Ethel.
-They are workers in the factory, and consume candies by removing them from the belt and into the box for packaging (Each worker has its own consumer thread)
+They are workers in the factory, and consume candies by removing them from the FRONT of the belt (Each worker has its own consumer thread)
   - Each individual producer/consumer has their own 'delay' which is the time needed (milliseconds) to either produce or consume a candy.
 (See 'Optional Arguments' below)
   - No more than 10 candies are on the conveyer belt at any given time.
   - No more than 3 frog bites can be on the conveyer belt at any given time.